tc39/proposal-object-pick-or-omit/README.md

     const omitOwn = (obj, keys) => Object.omit(obj, keys.filter(key => obj.hasOwnProperty(key)));
     ```

-2. What is the type of the returned value?
+2. What is the type of returned value?

     A: All these methods should return plain objects: